What is the course about?

 How will I be taught, and will there be any work outside the class?

 The course is based on the communicative approach:

 - use of realia, pictures and authentic material

 Please note, students are expected to participate in oral classroom activities and to do some homework as and when required.

 Are there any other costs?
 Is there anything I need to bring?

-Course textbook: Mastering Arabic 2, chapters 6-10.
+Course textbook: Mastering Arabic 2.
 Additional materials will be provided by the tutor.